juliomrqz/statusfy/packages/docs/src/config/README.md

 - Type: `string`
 - Default: `undefined`

 The Name of the Application.
-It is also used in the [Manifest File](../guide/pwa.md#manifest) and as a id for assets caching with [Service Worker](../guide/pwa.md#service-worker).
+It is also used in the [Manifest File](../guide/pwa.md#manifest) and as id for assets caching with [Service Worker](../guide/pwa.md#service-worker).

 ## description